kkufieta/sfnd-3d-object-tracking/WRITEUP.md

 # Track an object in 3D space
-NOTES to self:
-* Include statement & supporting figures/images
-* How did I address things?
-* Where in the code did I address them?

 ## Match 3D Objects
 **Task:** Implement the method `matchBoundingBoxes`, which takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
 Matches must be the ones with the highest number of keypoint correspondences.
 Each bounding box is assigned the match candidate with the highest number of occurrences.